diazgio/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [ ] nested (has a parent/child relationship with another piece of content)
 - [x] when the content is part of a blog.
 - [ ] evergreen

-#### Q80.
-The WordPress block editor contains a number of default blocks, including blocks for paragraphs, images, quotes, and shortcode.
-Blocks are grouped into categories to help users browse and discover them.
-Which is not a category provided by WordPress core?

-- [ ] formatting
-- [ ] widgets
-- [ ] layout
-- [x] shortcodes